HenryTraynor/Invasion/diary.md

+This markdown file serves as a log for important updates, mainly so big-picture details can be more easily accessed than in commit messages.

 **10/10/2022**

 Currently, the probablistic model has been created but requires optimization and file organization needs to be completed for reduced runtime, decreased